Amanda-L/WashU-DM-Project1-Regression-2022/README.md

 These are the jupyter notebook consisting of the whole processing, and the final written report documenting the whole processing.

-# Question Discussion and Main Findings:
+# Discussion and Main Findings:

 ## 1. Did the same model perform equally to the training set and testing set?